-Williams % R is a very simple but effective is a technical analysis oscillator described by Lary Williams in the year 1973.
+Williams % R for Trading Strategies is a very simple but effective is a technical analysis oscillator described by Lary Williams in the year 1973.

-Williams % R gives us 3 types of trading signal.
+Williams % R gives us 3 types of trading signals.
 They are as follows-

 1. It defines the overbought and oversold zone

 3. It identifies bullish and bearish divergence

 We will discuss two special strategies using Williams % R.

 Trading strategies using Williams% R and Moving Average

 This is a simple but very effective trading strategies using which we can get a good buy or sell signal.
 Here we just combine Williams % R and 100-period moving average to generate trading signals.
 This trading strategies works very well in case of volatile stocks.

 When the price closes below the 100 DMA and the Williams % R is below the 50 line, a short signal is generated.
 We will remain in the trade until the Williams % R gives closing above 50 line and the price closes above 100 DMA.

 In the first scenario, as we can see in the chart, that when the price closes below the 100 DMA and the Williams % R was also below the 50 line, we could have taken a short trade.
 However, when the Williams % R crossed back above the 50 line, we could book our trade, thus making a fair amount of profit in the process.